ombulabs/blog/_posts/2019-02-28-stripe-connect-part-1.md

 end
 ```

-### Make a POST request to Stripe to finish the account setup
+### Step 3: Make a POST request to Stripe to finish the account setup
 At this point we have the necessary params to make the final [request](https://stripe.com/docs/connect/express-accounts#complete-express-connection) to complete the account connection.
 We're using [httparty](https://github.com/jnunemaker/httparty) for that, but you can do it with [Net::HTTP
 ](https://ruby-doc.org/stdlib-2.6.1/libdoc/net/http/rdoc/Net/HTTP.html) too.